 WISCONSIN USATF: Top male and female Wisconsin resident –– based upon CLOCK time.

-RRCA Central Regional National Championship: Overall, masters, grand masters –– male and female.
+RRCA State Championship: Overall, masters, grand masters –– male and female.

 Marathon runners under age 18 are not eligible for awards.